 - The bridge walk is one mile each way, but starting and finishing at War Memorial Park (your best option) puts the total distance closer to three miles.

 - There is no bathroom and very little shade on the bridge, so plan accordingly.
 Bring water and possibly a snack for very young kids.
 The entire walk took us about an hour and a half.

 - Plan to walk over and back on the same side, as there is no place to cross over.

 - We walked in the morning, though a sunset walk could be spectacular, too.
 But the bridge gets strong side winds in stormy weather, so I don’t recommend walking in the rain.

 - A thick cement barrier forms a wide pedestrian path.
 But use common sense about safety.
 Babies and young toddlers should be worn in a carrier or put in a stroller, and preschoolers should have a hand to hold.
 Older children should be instructed about safety.

 - Plan to encounter plenty of bikers and runners — instruct kids to keep right on the path and heed calls of “Biker up!”

 - For an extra special treat, start with a pre-hike carbo load, as we did, at Pao’s Donut and Coffee Shop (6919 Sixth Ave.), a family-owned shop that’s a local favorite and just a minute or two on foot from the park.
-Bring cash, as credit and debit cards are not accepted (most doughnuts are 95 cents).
+(Bring cash, as credit and debit cards are not accepted.)

-Editor's note: This article was originally published in 2014 and updated in 2017.
+Editor's note: This article was first published in 2014 and updated for 2019.